Flame retardants are added to products to meet flammability standards. They often don’t improve fire safety and can harm our health.

 • Furniture and children’s products filled with polyester or wool instead of foam are unlikely to contain added flame retardants.

-• To reduce indoor dust levels, vacuum with a HEPA filter, wet mop, dust with a damp cloth.
+• To reduce indoor air and dust levels, wet mop, dust with a damp cloth, open windows, and use HEPA filters (especially when vacuuming).

 • Wash hands often, especially before eating or preparing food.